archi/wzet/README.md

 This is our "Who pays the bill" [German: Wer Zahlt EigenTlich => WZET] tool.

-Visuals and code are both very crude, since I just hacked it with little effort put into it.
+Visuals and code are both very crude, since I put my emphasis on simplicity of development.
+The benefit is, unlike more modern SPA approaches, adding a feature requires comprehension of a more limited amount of code (or the same amount of code in only a single file).

 To get a running instance: